-The Fowler Global Social Innovation Challenge (GSIC) connects student entrepreneurs from around the world, inviting them to develop and pitch sustainable business solutions to pressing social, cultural and environmental issues.
+The Fowler Global Social Innovation Challenge (GSIC) connects student entrepreneurs from around the world, inviting them to develop and pitch sustainable business solutions to pressing social, cultural, and environmental issues.
 Participants gain hands-on experience, mentoring, and network connections, while developing a heightened awareness of global responsibility as each initiative must advance at least one of the Sustainable Development Goals established by the United Nations.
-Since 2011, the Fowler GSIC, a partnership with Acumen and the University of St. Thomas, has inspired nearly 1,000 student teams from over 17 countries and distributed over $400,000 to student ventures promoting positive sustainable change.
+Since 2011, the Fowler GSIC has inspired nearly 1,000 student teams from over 20 countries and distributed over $500,000 to student ventures promoting positive sustainable change.

 FEBRUARY 26th, 2021

 Student Round 1 Submissions ("The Problem") are due